Senior Thesis Seminar, Spring 2014

 All of you will write a one-page response to the samples being discussed at each meeting.
 Bring one copy of your responses to the meeting; send an electronic copy to Anne McGuire (email@example.com).

 - Friday, March 21 AT NOON, FIRST DRAFT DUE (1 copy to advisor).

-- Thursday, April 18 AT NOON, SENIOR THESIS DUE (9 hard copies, one electronic version delivered to the Administrative Assistant in Gest by 12 noon.
+- Thursday, April 17 AT NOON, SENIOR THESIS DUE (8 hard copies delivered to Gest and one electronic copy submitted online by 12 noon.

-- Monday-Wednesday May 5-7 – SENIOR ORALS: (Sign up for times when you submit thesis).
+- Monday-Wednesday May 5-7 – SENIOR ORALS: (Sign up for times when you submit thesis online).